-Avoiding these mistakes will already improve your subject line crafting.
-To make truly killer subject lines for effective sales emails, don’t forget to follow these simple tips:
+Avoiding these mistakes will improve your subject-line crafting.
+To write winning subject lines, remember these simple tips:

 - Keep it short.
-People check their emails via mobile phones all the time, and if your subject lines don’t fit into the screen, it will create quite a frustrating reading experience for your prospects – and do a major disservice to you.
+People often check their emails via mobile phone and if your subject line doesn’t fit the screen, it’s a frustrating reading experience for your prospect.

 - Do your research.
-Featuring a piece on information that demonstrates your knowledge about the prospects’ accomplishments and activity (mentioning an event they attended, their public presentation, the award they won, etc) can significantly increase your open rate.
+Featuring a piece of information that shows your knowledge of the prospect, their accomplishments and activity (an event they attended, the presentation they gave, the award they won) will significantly increase your open rate.

-- Be balanced.
+- Find balance.
 Always remember that your emails are not blog posts or forum threads.
-You use them to reach out to a particular person and get them to respond.
-Your tone should be the right combination of tact and intrigue in order to get your sales prospects interested and not annoyed.
+You use them to reach out to an individual and invite them to respond.
+Your tone should be the best combination of tact, friendliness and intrigue, to get your sales prospects interested rather than annoyed.

-All these email subject line techniques have been field-tested at Belkins, allowing us to secure an over 50% Open Rate.2.
+All these email subject-line techniques have been field-tested at Belkins, securing us an Open Rate over 50%

 2. Opening lines

-If you scored your subject line, make sure that the rest keeps up with it.
-Your opening line should continue cementing the reasons for your outreach and naturally transit into your sales offer.
+If you scored with your subject line, make sure that the rest of the message can hold that interest.
+Your opening line must engage the reader and establish the reason for your making contact, in a way that will naturally justify your sales offer.

 Ask for directions